Osinbajo: I’m Committed to Virtues of Integrity, Transparency, Social Justice

 Deji Elumoye in Abuja

-Vice President Yemi Osinbajo has stressed his personal commitment to virtues of integrity, transparency and social justice.
+The Vice President, Prof. Yemi Osinbajo has stressed his personal commitment to virtues of integrity, transparency and social justice.

-This is just as he called on the international community to understand the big size of Nigeria to know the enormity of the nation’s challenges.
+This was just as he called on the international community to understand the big size of Nigeria to know the enormity of the nation’s challenges.

-Speaking weekend at the State House, Abuja, while playing host to a group of Harvard Business School students, Osinbajo articulated his personal commitment to the virtues of integrity, transparency and social justice which are also virtues exhorted in the different faiths and religions in the country.
+Speaking at the weekend, at the State House, Abuja, while playing host to a group of Harvard Business School students, Osinbajo articulated his personal commitment to the virtues of integrity, transparency and social justice which are also virtues exhorted in the different faiths and religions in the country.

+He was quoted in a statement to have said, “for me, spirituality connotes values.
+I came into government with values about what I think is important especially around transparency, social justice and justice, among others.

-He emphasised that in a situation where societal or governmental institutions are not strong enough to compell individual behaviour in a way that advances the common good, spirituality and commitment to such values as social justice and transparency are important.
+He emphasised that in a situation where societal or governmental institutions were not strong enough to compel individual behaviour in a way that advances the common good, spirituality and commitment to such values as social justice and transparency are important.

 According to him, “just looking at these values, there is a great deal of unanimity about what is the right thing to do.
 The question is whether or not you will do those things, or whether you are motivated enough to do them, or whether you are compelled to do them.